Floorp-Projects/Floorp/ipc/docs/ipdl.rst

 The ``Nested`` annotations are deeply related to the message's blocking policy that follows it and which was briefly discussed in `Defining Actors`_.
 See `Nested messages`_ for details.

+``[LazySend]`` indicates the message doesn't need to be sent immediately, and can be sent later, from a direct task.
+Worker threads which do not support direct task dispatch will ignore this attribute.
+Messages with this annotation will still be delivered in-order with other messages, meaning that if a normal message is sent, any queued ``[LazySend]`` messages will be sent first.
+The attribute allows the transport layer to combine messages to be sent together, potentially reducing thread wake-ups for I/O and receiving threads.

 The following is a complete list of the available blocking policies.
 It resembles the list in `Defining Actors`_: